-I was incredulous when I first read recent reports of ISIS killing and enslaving members of the non-Muslim Yazidi minority in Iraq.
-The reported ISIS actions troubled my conscience, and furthermore, for historical and theological reasons, did not sit right with my understanding of Islam.
-Yet, I was aware of statements in medieval books of Islamic law that might be produced as partial justification of the ISIS actions, and so I felt the need to articulate a coherent response to questions such as the following: As a Muslim, am I required to agree with the ISIS actions?
+I was incredulous when I first read recent reports of members of the non-Muslim Yazidi minority in Iraq being killed and enslaved in the name of Islam.
+The reported actions troubled my conscience, and furthermore, for historical and theological reasons, did not sit right with my understanding of Islam.
+Yet, I was aware of statements in medieval books of Islamic law that might be produced as partial justification of the actions, and so I felt the need to articulate a coherent response to questions such as the following: As a Muslim, am I required to agree with such killing and enslavement?
 If they are correct, then how can it be that these religious minorities have survived fourteen centuries in the heart of the Islamic lands without yet having been exterminated?

 The majority opinion among Muslim jurists, and the dominant operative view across Muslim history has been that of tolerance to all non-Muslim religious communities.
 After explaining this to be the case, I will show how this view is also in line with a general Qur’anic principle backed by common sense.